dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

         }

         InModuleScope -Parameters $inModuleScopeParameters -ScriptBlock {
-            # This should be able to be removed in a future version of Pester.
+            # The need for this will hopefully be removed in a future version of Pester.
             param
             (
                 $MockPipeName